 Implicit within our mission statement is a commitment to assist students to develop a professional identity as a school counselor.
-To aid in that process, special curricular emphasis is placed on both the Education Trust's Initiative for Transforming School Counseling and the American School Counseling Association's National Model for School Counseling Programs.
+To aid in that process, special curricular emphasis is placed on both the Education Trust's Initiative for Transforming School Counseling and the American School Counseling Association's (ASCA) National Model for School Counseling Programs.
 Each model strongly adheres to the position that professionals in this field can best facilitate academic, social, emotional, and personal development among students by acting as leaders, advocates, collaborators, and visionaries for systemic change.
 As a companion school in the Education Trust's Initiative, trainees in the University of Scranton's school counseling program are encouraged to pay particular attention to access and equity issues that reduce the disparity among student groups and enhance the academic achievement of all students.
+The four elements of the ASCA National Model (foundation, delivery system, program management, and accountability) are infused throughout the curriculum.
 Emphasis is also placed on the American School Counseling Association's Code of Ethics.

 The program faculty are advocates for counseling services that are appropriate and relevant for all students in schools, not just those with problems or in crisis, and they promote the use of developmental perspectives by school counselors.
+School counseling program faculty are National Trainers for the Education Trust Transforming School Counseling Initiative and are members of state level boards for counseling policy issues.
 The School Counseling Program prepares graduates to conceptualize and implement comprehensive school counseling programs around the eight goals that characterize developmental counseling.
 Therefore, the School Counseling Program prepares competent graduates who: understand school environments, understand self and others, understand students' attitudes and behaviors, understand students' decision-making and problem solving skills, exercise effective interpersonal and communication skills, understand students' school success skills, understand students' career awareness and educational planning and understand community pride and involvement.